The Difference Between Cross Nurse and Wet Nurse Explained

 Wet nursing cons

-The composition of breast milk is different depending on the age of the baby.
-Thus a wet nurse with a 6 month old child will have milk that is best for a 6 month old.
+The composition of breast milk is different depending on the baby’s age.
+Thus, a wet nurse with a six-month-old child will have milk that is best for a six-month-old.
 This milk would not be optimal for a newborn.

-The mother and baby will not experience the special mother to child bonding that occurs during breastfeeding.
+The mother and baby will not experience the special mother-to-child bonding during breastfeeding.

 Despite all this, if you still wish to hire someone to breastfeed your baby, consider these safety precautions:

-• She should not smoke, drink alcohol, or consume large amounts of caffeine or artificial sweetener.
+• She should not smoke, drink alcohol, or consume large amounts of caffeine or artificial sweeteners.

-• Her baby should be healthy, gaining well, and free of all infections.
+• Her baby should be healthy, gaining well, and infection-free.

-Because babies need to eat at all hours of the day, some affluent women will hire the wet nurse as a live-in nanny so that she is always available for breastfeeding.
+Because babies need to eat at all hours of the day, some affluent women will hire a wet nurse as a live-in nanny to always be available for breastfeeding.

 Can you be a wet nurse without being pregnant?

 Yes!
-A woman does not need to be pregnant in order to produce milk; it comes from the pituitary gland in her brain, which releases prolactin when stimulated through suckling or nipple stimulation alone (i.e., without pregnancy).
-As long as this continues happening, the woman will continue producing milk even if there is no baby at her breast.
+A woman does not need to be pregnant to produce milk; it comes from the pituitary gland in her brain, which releases prolactin when stimulated through suckling or nipple stimulation alone (i.e., without pregnancy).
+As long as this continues, the woman will continue producing milk even if no baby is at her breast.

 How long can you be a wet nurse?

-A woman who wants to become a wet nurse should wait until she is at least 18 years old and has had her first period before doing so.
-She should also make sure that she has no diseases or conditions that could harm the baby while breastfeeding it—such as HIV/AIDS or tuberculosis (TB).
-If these conditions are present, then she should not become a wet nurse as they could make both herself and the infant sicker than they already are!
+A woman who wants to become a wet nurse should wait until she is 18 and has had her first period before doing so.
+She should also ensure she has no diseases or conditions that could harm the baby while breastfeeding, such as HIV/AIDS or tuberculosis (TB).
+If these conditions are present, she should not become a wet nurse as they could make both herself and the infant sicker than they already are!

 Leave a Comment